Analytical solutions for optimal photon absorption into inhomogeneous spin memories: Two-step ensemble absorption via intermediary cavity excitation

 Based on the method described in Appendix \ref{AppendixA}, we approximate this probability distribution with the sum of eight Lorentzian-shaped functions.
 These functions enable us to find numerically the poles required for the analytical evolution of the inverse Laplace transform.
 The results are presented in Fig.~\ref{fig:twostepG}.
-The excitation probability of the Gaussian broadened spin ensemble is slightly smaller, but, in general, both distributions deliver the same features of photon absorption.
+The probability $P_s$ of the Gaussian broadened spin ensemble is slightly smaller, but, in general, both distributions deliver the same features of photon absorption.

-The same process can be repeated for other distributions of spins by matching the spectrum with what is empirically observed.
 In typical experiments, the distribution may have somewhat arbitrary broadening, including potentially multimodal distributions.
-For situations that differ significantly from Lorentzians or Gaussians, the approximation method here can still give closed form solutions to the temporal dynamics.
+For situations that differ significantly from Lorentzians or Gaussians, the approximation method discussed above can still give closed-form solutions to the temporal dynamics.

+It is worth noting that we have studied the properties of the probability $P_s$, but the excitation probability in Eq. \eqref{eq:twostepexcitation} is obtained by multiplying $P_s$ with $\alpha^2 r^2$.
+This number is smaller than one, because $\Delta_{cs}>0$, and usually $\kappa_i>\kappa_e$ \cite{Wen2022}.